rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  HIGH

-:Progress: In progress (minimal requirement met)
+:Progress: Done for option (b), no default inputs, no historical data (minimal requirement met)

 :Progress message:

 For the MVS, the type of the BESS does not matter.
 Important are the technical parameters:

-* C-rate
+* :ref:`C-rate <crate-label>`
-* Max and min state of charge (SOC)
-* Max. depth of discharge (DOD)
+* :ref:`Maximum <socmax-label>` and :ref:`minimum <socmin-label>` state of charge (SOC), wherear the latter is inverse to the maximum depth of discharge (DOD)
-* Charge- and discharge efficiency (constant or time series)
+* Charge- and discharge (constant or time series, equivalent to roundtrip-efficiency) as well as self-discharge rate (comp. :ref:`efficiency <efficiency-label>`)
-* Self-discharge rate

-Optionally, it is possible to add an inverter.

-Historical data is not subject to the MVS for batteries.

-:ToDo:

-Defining default values for the BESS (possibly requirement a)) could also take place in the EPA.
+* It is possible to define :ref:`socin-label`, the initial storage charge at the beginning of the optimization period, which is most immportant for short-term optimizations.
+* An inverter or charge controller can be defined by defining an additional energyConversion asset

+:Notes:

+It may be preferrable for the end-users to have default input values for different battery types (option a)), which is not implemented.
+This would best be addressed in the EPA with a database of default values, but is currently not being discussed.

+Historical dispatch data of batteries is not considered, as the MVS is supposed to determine the optimal dispatch rather then only the performance of a current energy system with determined operational schedules.

 FUN-MVS-13 - CHP data
 #####################